Eckhart Grohmann: Early life and education

 Grohmann was born in 1936 in Breslau, then part of Lower Silesia, where his maternal family owned several quarries.
 Known as the Thust Company, the business was founded in 1819 in Gnadenfrei (now Piława Górna, Poland) by Grohmann’s great-great-grandfather Carl Christian Thust (1804–1877) and specialized in marble extraction and stonemasonry, in particular for gravestones.
 At the time of Gorhmann’s birth, the firm was managed by his grandfather Willibald Thust (1875–1946).
 In the wake of WWII, and as a result of the Silesian offensives led by the Soviet Union in 1945, the family was forced out of the region and relocated their quarrying operations in Balduinstein, Rhineland-Palatinate.

 After obtaining a Master’s degree in Business Administration from the University of Mannheim, Grohmann emigrated to the United States in 1962, where he settled in Milwaukee and married Carole Weisel (1926–2013), heir to the meat producer Weisel and Co., a competitor to the better-known local sausage maker Usinger's.

+Career

 In 1965, he purchased the small Aluminum Casting & Engineering Co.
 With production growing, a second foundry in South Milwaukee was added to the business in 1974.
 Eckhart and Carole Grohmann divorced in 1982, and Grohmann later remarried.
+In the 1980s, Grohmann also operated an alarm company, which was eventually sold to Ameritech in 1997.